Swallowtail23/mtgc/README.md

     - hashed password
     - reg_date (registration date)
     - status (active)
-- also suggest that you make the first user 'admin' using MySQL
+- I also suggest that you make the first user 'admin' using MySQL

 ### Cron jobs ###
 Once database is setup and working, manually check and test-run the bulk scripts that you copied to /opt/mtg, and make sure they call and successfully run the scripts in the webserver's bulk folder